 Prevention News and Online Publications

 Sign up for PEI publications and online newsletters.

 Tidbits is PEI's e-newsletter distributed monthly.
 Tidbits includes news about PEI initiatives, staff, and news related to prevention and early intervention statewide.
-STAR contractors should ensure their programmatic points of contact register for Tidbits by clicking here: Tidbits Registration Link.
+PEI staff, contractors, and subcontractors should ensure their programmatic points of contact register for Tidbits by clicking here: Tidbits Registration Link.

 TidbitsU includes training and grant opportunities for PEI providers.
 It is typically released twice monthly.
-STAR contractors are asked ensure their programmatic points of contact register for TidbitsU by clicking here: TidbitsU Registration Link.
+PEI staff, contractors, and subcontractors are asked ensure their programmatic points of contact register for TidbitsU by clicking here: TidbitsU Registration Link.

 The Texas Prevention Network is a channel for informing stakeholders about key updates.
 The network is comprised of a diverse set of stakeholders including advocates, service providers and coalitions.
 PEI communicates with the network via email newsletters sent periodically.
 Sign up for TPN by clicking here: TPN Registration Link